nhu-mai-101/VentureLend/README.md

 **Loan Application:** Allows users to apply for a new loan through a multi-step form.
 Collects personal information, financial information, and loan details.

 **Make a New Investment:** Allows users to make a new investment.
-Users get to choose from a list of loans which loan they would like to invest in.
+Users get to choose from a sortable list of loans which loan they would like to invest in.
 ## Demo
 Landing Page
 ![](landing.gif)